 A lot of times there is already content readily available at your company.
 You can think of stories about your organisation; you could give people a look behind the scenes.

-- The story how you and the company got started;
+- The story of how you and the company got started;

-- The (offline) publications where other are writing about you;
+- The (offline) publications where others are writing about you;

 - Events or trade shows that you attended;